-Where the sharks are released alive operators are instructed to enter the code 'RA' in the catch details section of the logbook under 'Discarded/Retained code' column.
+• Where the sharks are released alive operators are instructed to enter the code 'RA' in the catch details section of the logbook under 'Discarded/Retained code' column.

-The use of this code will allow AFMA to determine if a fish was released alive as is required under the Environmental Protection and Biodiversity Conservation Act 1999 (the EPBC act), and allow for better understanding as to how these species interact with the fishery.
+The use of this code will allow AFMA to determine if a fish was released alive as is required under the EPBC Act and allow for better understanding as to how these species interact with the fishery.